oneder2/twilight-zone/README.md

 This is a personal project, but feedback and suggestions are welcome!
 Feel free to open an issue or submit a pull request if you’d like to contribute.

 ## License
-This project is currently unlicensed and intended for personal use and portfolio purposes.
-All rights are reserved.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+Feel free to use, tweak, or share it, as long as you keep the copyright notice intact.
+Enjoy the ride!

 ## Acknowledgments
 Inspired by the horror game "House" for its storytelling and design.